-If you're (gasp!) not familiar with it, Knightmare was an immensely popular children's TV show in the UK, which aired from 1987 to 1994 on CITV and still gets repeated on Challenge (Freeview channel 46).
+If you're (gasp!) not familiar with it, Knightmare was an immensely popular children's TV show in the UK, which aired from 1987 to 1994 on CITV and has been repeated in recent years on Challenge (Freeview channel 47).
 It was a unique and groundbreaking programme, set in a medieval fantasy world – part gameshow, part comedy-drama, constantly evolving over the course of its 8 series.
 There are tons of things to love about Knightmare, many of which are even better appreciated through adult eyes.

 I first saw the show when I was 4 or 5 years old, and found it terrifying and enthralling in equal measure, with many scenes permanently burned into my memory.
 It ended when I was 11, and by the time I reached adulthood, I missed it terribly and longed to see it again.
 Imagine my delight when YouTube came along and I rediscovered all 8 series in the summer of 2010!
 Thankfully it had aged well and lost none of its original appeal – in fact, I love it more now than I ever did as a kid. :) This also led to me finding the Knightmare discussion forum, where a loyal fan community still exists and is surprisingly active and creative.

 My own contributions to the fandom have been scattered all over the place, but many of them can now be found through this page!

 Lexicon / Articles

 The Interactive Knightmare Lexicon is an online encyclopedia of all things Knightmare, created by Forester in 2004.
 Any fan can sign up and add to the knowledge base, which is expanding all the time – it's a handy resource and great fun to browse.
 The entries I've written can all be found here, though some are out of date as I am currently unable to edit them.